duesee/pedanticpaper/README.md

 # Pedanticpaper

-This script spots several mistakes in TeX files, a spell-checker won't.
-In order to work, a configuration file must be defined.
+This script spots several mistakes when writing research papers, a spell-checker won't.
+This is archievd by defining a per-project configuration file.

 Currently, the tool does the following:

-* Find "evil twins", e.g. check that "side-channel" was always used instead of "side channel" or "sidechannel".
+* Find "evil twins", e.g. check that the notation "side-channel" was always used instead of "side channel" or "sidechannel".
+This is especially useful when content is provided by multiple authors.
-* Check for consistency of section-, subsection-, etc. title, e.g. "How to write Research Papers" (upper-case style) vs. "How to write research papers" (lower-case style).
+* Check for the consistency of titles, e.g. "How to write Research Papers" (upper-case style) vs. "How to write research papers" (lower-case style).
 The implementation must be provided in the config file.
 * Warn on potentially confusing words like "proposed" and "purposed".
 * Find doublettes, i.e. "We showed that that..."
 * Find non-allowed characters, i.e. difficult to spot unicode characters which may introduce parsing errors.